guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

 This normalisation phase could be done by an LLM, that's what I'll explore today.

 Steps:
-- Generating the model with quicktype `npx quicktype --src-lang schema --lang python --pydantic-base-model --out models.py ../../schema/*.json`
+- ~~Generating the model with quicktype `npx quicktype --src-lang schema --lang python --pydantic-base-model --out models.py ../../schema/*.json`~~ => never used
 - Downloading all the individual recipes into the data folder `aws s3 sync --profile feast --exclude '*.pdf' s3://feast-recipes-static-prod/content/ ./data/`
 - Vibe coded a script to load all the recipes in a database `build-db.sh`
 - Two recipes have a duplicate ID `rm data/ofBT9I5CpDmW1fFKxVDsv8yTOykqLbCcWyEWjs3-hAg` `rm data/SZ415NP_nfkkwb1-ybWY7xPRnpvaI5zDsMZgUCdrsXA`, rerun db script